zhao201730685110/ICp-banking-microservices/README.md

 Docker can build images automatically by reading the instructions from a Dockerfile.
 A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
 Using docker build, users can create an automated build that executes several command-line instructions, step by step.

-1. Create your Linux on Z to build the docker image from the LinuxOne Community Cloud following the [virtual Server Deployment Guide](https://github.com/linuxone-community-cloud/technical-resources/blob/master/deploy-virtual-server.md):
+1. Create your LinuxONE virtual server to build the docker image from the LinuxOne Community Cloud following the [virtual Server Deployment Guide](https://github.com/linuxone-community-cloud/technical-resources/blob/master/deploy-virtual-server.md):

 	1. You will request access to LinuxONE Community Cloud.
 	2. You will make a first time setup.
 	3. You will deploy your LinuxONE virtual server.
 	4. You will log in to your LinuxONE virtual server using SSH.

-2. Clone your fresh source code from your *YOUR_USERNAME/ICp-banking-microservices* Github repository into your Linux on Z:
+2. Once logged in, Clone your fresh source code from your *YOUR_USERNAME/ICp-banking-microservices* Github repository into your LinuxONE virtual server:

 	`git clone YOUR_USERNAME/ICp-banking-microservices`